-From its roots in Chicago, the UIC College of Nursing is now helping nurse leaders turn science into solutions in five additional cities throughout Northern and Central Illinois.
+From its roots in Chicago, the UIC College of Nursing is now educating nurse leaders in five additional cities throughout Northern and Central Illinois.

 |Chicago||Bachelor of Science in Nursing Master of Science for Non-RNs, Master of Science for RNs, Doctor of Nursing Practice, Doctor of Philosophy|

 |Peoria||Master of Science for RNs, Doctor of Nursing Practice|